|

 December

-All tours are free of charge and each will accommodate 34 participants.
+All tours are free of charge and each public tour will accommodate 34 participants, while historic tours will accommodate 50 participants.
 Tour participants must be 18 years of age or older and must be U.S. Citizens.
 Proper identification is required at check-in the day of the tour.
 Click here to view a list of acceptable IDs.

-Registration for each tour will close two weeks before the date of the tour so please be sure to register early.
+Registration for each tour will close one week before the date of the tour so please be sure to register early.
 If you are coming as a group, each individual in the group will need to self-register, as well.

-Seats are limited and participants may reserve only one tour date per year.
+Seats are limited and participants may reserve only one mission-related and one historic tour per year.
 Seats are filled on a first-come, first-served basis.
 A waiting list is maintained and you will be notified by email should a seat become available.

 If no internet access is available, individuals may call 803.952.8994 for assistance. |